 Why would I now be eligible?

 There are lots of different reasons why you may have become eligible for Marriage Allowance.
-The COVID-19 pandemic may have seen one partner’s income drop below the taxable threshold.
+One partner’s income may have dropped below the taxable threshold.
 Alternatively, one partner may have retired or decided to return to full-time education.
 And, of course, a couple may have recently tied the knot!
 The important thing is that, if one partner has an income below £12,570, a couple is likely to be eligible for Marriage Allowance.

 Can I backdate Marriage Allowance?